puppetlabs/puppetdb/documentation/postgres_ssl.markdown

 Using Puppet certificates to secure your PostgreSQL server has the following benefits:

-* Since you are using PuppetDB, we can presume that you are using Puppet on each server.
+* Because you are using PuppetDB, we can presume that you are using Puppet on each server.
 This means you can reuse the local Puppet agent certificate for PostgreSQL.
-* Since your local Puppet agent's certificate must be signed for Puppet to work, you likely have an established workflow for getting these signed.
+* Because your local Puppet agent's certificate must be signed for Puppet to work, you likely have an established workflow for getting these signed.
 * We also recommend this methodology for securing the HTTPS interface for PuppetDB.

 To begin, configure your PostgreSQL server to use the host's Puppet server certificate and key.
 The location of these files can be found by using the following commands: